ParvezMohammed/JavaScript_Quizzes/README.md

 # JavaScript_Quizzes
-All these are the examples of JavaScript Quizzes with explanations
+All these are the examples of JavaScript Quizzes with explanations.